Adi-Evolve/contexting/chrome-extension/README.md

 ## 🎯 How to Use

-1. **Just chat normally** - MemoryForge captures everything automatically
+1. **Just chat normally** - Remember captures everything automatically

 2. **Search memories** - Click the 🧠 button and search